vipickering/vincentp/README.md

 The site is served by Netlify.
 Deployment happens automatically when the master branch is pushed to GitHub.

-If you want to manually see the live compiled site with HTTPS URLs to error check, run:
+If you want to manually see the live compiled site with HTTPS URLs run:

 ```
 jekyll build